 From name: the name that displays as the email sender

 Subject line: we recommend keeping it short and sweet

 Preheader: this bit of text appears next to or below the subject line when viewed in the email client.

-If you'd like to send emails with more elaborate designs, you can import any 3rd party email template into Outfunnel.
+Designed emails.
+If you'd like to send emails with more elaborate designs, you can import any email template into Outfunnel.
 First, create a template and then select the HTML editor from the Template dropdown.
 Learn more about using custom design/HTML in Outfunnel.

+Unsubscribe URL.
 Outfunnel will automatically add an unsubscribe link to the footer of every email – a legal requirement in many parts of the world (plus, it’s just good practice).
 You won’t be able to send a campaign without it but you can edit the design.
 Any contacts that unsubscribe are automatically removed from the list of people you can send emails to via Outfunnel, even if they match the target segment.
 Learn more about unsubscribes.

 Step 4: Next, to add another message to your sequence, click Back to sequence then click Add an email.
 Once again, enter the basic info and add your content, as we just covered above.

 Step 5: Now you’ll want to add a delay to each of your messages.
-Enter the number of days and hours you would like to delay your messages by in their respective fields.
+Enter the number of days and hours you would like to delay your messages in their respective fields.

 The first email delay is based on when a person matches the segment you’ve defined above.
 All the subsequent delays are from the previous message.
 Please note that the delays are also subject to the sending schedule that you can customize.